ashleyallphin/liri-node-app/README.md

 3. `node liri.js movie-this '<movie name here>'`

-   * This will output the following information to your terminal/bash window:
+   * This will output the following information to terminal/bash window:

      ```
        * Title of the movie.